Artificial Urinary Sphincter Implantation Device Market Insights, Overview, Analysis and Forecast 2021

 An artificial urinary sphincter (AUS) is an implanted device to treat urinary incontinence in men.
 The AUS is designed to supplement the function of the natural urinary sphincter that restricts urine flow out of the bladder.

-This report contains market size and forecasts of Artificial Urinary Sphincter Implantation Device in US, including the following market information:
+This report contains market size and forecasts of Artificial Urinary Sphincter Implantation Device in Japan, including the following market information:

-Top Five Competitors in US Artificial Urinary Sphincter Implantation Device Market 2019 (%)
+Top Five Competitors in Japan Artificial Urinary Sphincter Implantation Device Market 2019 (%)

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Artificial Urinary Sphincter Implantation Device manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Artificial Urinary Sphincter Implantation Device production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Artificial Urinary Sphincter Implantation Device production and consumption in Japan

 Total Market by Segment: